Custom models

 )

-To trigger calculation of custom model version Feature Impact, training data must be assigned to a custom inference model.
-Please refer to the custom inference model documentation.
-If training data is assigned, run the following to trigger the calculation of the feature impact:
+To trigger the calculation of a custom model version’s Feature Impact, training data must be assigned to a custom model.
+(For more information about custom model training data, reference the custom model documentation.)
+If training data is assigned, run the following code to trigger the calculation of its Feature Impact:

 import datarobot as dr